benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

 is "<a href="http://www.skeeve.com/awk-sys-prog.html#Counterpoints">not
 100% convinced</a>" that the lack of an extension mechanism is the main reason AWK isn't widely used for larger programs.
-He suggested that it might be due to the lack built-in support for access to system calls and the like.
+He suggested that it might be due to the lack of built-in support for access to system calls and the like.
-But none of that has stopped several people from trying: Robbins' own <a href="https://github.com/arnoldrobbins/texiwebjr">TexiWeb Jr.</a> literate programming tool (1300 lines of AWK), Werner Stoop's <a href="https://github.com/wernsey/d.awk">d.awk</a> tool that generates
+But none of that has stopped several people from building larger tools: Robbins' own <a href="https://github.com/arnoldrobbins/texiwebjr">TexiWeb Jr.</a> literate programming tool (1300 lines of AWK), Werner Stoop's <a href="https://github.com/wernsey/d.awk">d.awk</a> tool that generates